simonepri/is-sea/README.md

 | lat | <code>number</code> | The latitude of the point. |
 | lng | <code>number</code> | The longitude of the point. |

+## Related
+* [country-iso](https://github.com/simonepri/country-iso): 🗺 Get ISO 3166-1 alpha-3 country code from geographic coordinates.

 ## Authors
 * **Simone Primarosa** - [simonepri](https://github.com/simonepri)

-See also the list of [contributors](https://github.com/simonepri/world-country/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/simonepri/is-sea/contributors) who participated in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.